January 28, 2021

 By Stephen Zierak

-This lesson is taught by Dr. Thomas West,
+This lesson is taught

-the Paul & Dawn Porter Professor of
+by Dr. Thomas West, the Paul & Dawn

-Politics at HillsdaleCollege.
+Porter Professor of Politics at HillsdaleCollege.

-Dr. West teaches courses in American politics,
+Dr. West teaches courses in American

-focusing on the U.S. Constitution, civil
+politics, focusing on the U.S. Constitution,

-rights, foreign policy, and the political
+civil rights, foreign policy, and the

-thought of the American Founding.
-He
+political thought of the American

-also teaches the political philosophy of
+Founding.
+He also teaches the

-Aquinas, Hobbes, and Locke.
-Dr. West is
+Locke.
+Dr. West is a Senior Fellow of

-and he has previously taught at the University
+previously taught at the University

 of Dallas.